piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/sql-server-always-on-availability-groups.md

 ---
 title: SQL Server Always On Availability Groups
 ---
-Main Remote Desktop Manager clients and {{ en.DVLS }} are written using the .Net platform, which means that the capabilities are often derived from .Net libraries themselves.
+Main {{ en.RDM }} clients and {{ en.DVLS }} are written using the .Net platform, which means that the capabilities are often derived from .Net libraries themselves.

 As such, supported availability groups are a feature of the database driver used.
 All types are therefore supported: